mtorials/dial-phone/README.md

 ### Receive Custom Events

-To receive custom events you have to implement the abstract class `MatrixEventAdapter`:
+To receive custom events you have to implement the interface `Listener` directly or the abstract class `MatrixEventAdapter`:

 ```kotlin
 class CustomListener : MatrixEventAdapter<MyEvent>(MyEvent::class) {